Terms of Service

 If your account becomes overdue, you will receive a notice by e-mail.
-At this time, Susquehanna Broadband may take steps to reduce the service supplied or temporarily suspend the service and apply any applicable disconnection and /or reconnection fee.
+At this time, Susquehanna Broadband may take steps to reduce the service supplied or temporarily suspend the service and apply any applicable disconnection and/or reconnection fee.
 If your account becomes more than 30 days overdue, Susquehanna Broadband may apply a late fee per month to the account.
-A service charge of up to $35 will be assessed for each check that is returned to Susquehanna Broadband for insufficient funds.
+A service charge of up to $50 will be assessed for each check that is returned to Susquehanna Broadband for insufficient funds.
 You will get your statement by e-mail supplied when you began service.

 This agreement becomes effective on the date on which you order your Susquehanna Broadband service.
 Your first payment is due at the time your service is connected.
 This is also your start-of-service date.
-Your payments are due on the 15th day of every month.
+Your payments are due on the 1st day of every month.
 This agreement remains in effect for 12 months from your start-of-service date for all one (1) year agreements.
-At the end of the 12-month period, you must give 30 days notice that you wish to discontinue service, or change to a month-to-month service plan.
+At the end of the 12-month period, you must give 30 days notice that you wish to discontinue service or change to a month-to-month service plan.
 If no notice is given, the agreement will automatically renew for an additional 12-month period at the then active rate for such service.

-Credit for Down Time
+Credit for Downtime

 Although we intend to maintain your service at all times, you have the right to be credited if through our negligence you lose service via Susquehanna Broadband for more than 24 hours.
-In such a case, we will credit you 1/30 of the monthly base charge for each 24 hour period from the time of notice of interruption until the service restoration.
+In such a case, we will credit you 1/30 of the monthly base charge for each 24-hour period from the time of notice of interruption until the service restoration.
 The 24 hours must be continuous.
 You cannot add up shorter periods.
 To receive credit, you must notify the Susquehanna Broadband office that your service is not working.
 Most types of outages do not qualify for credit.
 Please read the next section for your information.

 Events that don’t qualify for credit

 Most temporary service outages do not qualify for credit.
-You will not get credit for problems in the Service caused by your own or other’s negligence or willful act (except as provided above) or for problems caused by weather or disaster-like situations.
+You will not get credit for problems in the Service caused by your own or others’ negligence or willful act (except as provided above) or for problems caused by weather or disaster-like situations.
 Please see Force Majeure.
 “Willful acts” include system failures caused by viruses, “hacking”, “cracking”, and other forms of remote malice.
-You will not get credit for loss of connectivity caused by technicians working to modify or repair Susquehanna Broadband’ equipment.
-You will not get credit for loss of connectivity less than 24 hours long.
-Susquehanna Broadband may, however, issue credit on a case-by-cause basis at Susquehanna Broadband’s discretion.
+You will not get credit for loss of connectivity caused by technicians working to modify or repair Susquehanna Broadband’s equipment.
+You will not get credit for a loss of connectivity less than 24 hours long.
+Susquehanna Broadband may, however, issue credit on a case-by-case basis at Susquehanna Broadband’s sole discretion.
 If you believe that Susquehanna Broadband has billed you in error, you must contact us or call within 30 days of the invoice or statement date.
 Refunds or adjustments will not be given for any charges more than 60 days old.

 Susquehanna Broadband may require a deposit to commence the supply of service.